jacobkford/CS50x-Intro-Course/README.md

 <!-- DISCLAIMER -->
 ## Disclaimer

-Please do not copy & paste code from this repo if you are doing the course and haven't yet solved the set problems, it is a violation of the [**Academic Honesty**](https://docs.cs50.net/2016/fall/syllabus/cs50.html#academic-honesty) policy of the course.
+Please do not copy & paste code from this repo if you are doing the course and haven't yet solved the problem sets, it is a violation of the [**Academic Honesty**](https://docs.cs50.net/2016/fall/syllabus/cs50.html#academic-honesty) policy of the course.